 From an early age growing up on Long Island New York, Mr. Lindau had a keen interest in the turf and landscape industry.
 By the age of 6 he was driving tractors on projects, which for him was as normal as playing baseball.
 Thrilled to partake in the family’s turf installation landscape company, Mr. Lindau’s summers from the early 1960s on, were spent training for what was to become his life-long occupation.
 An with his training on the companies equipment, later becoming a member of the International Operating Engineers.

 After graduating from Farmingdale State University with a degree in Landscape Design, Mr. Lindau began his role in his father’s company, becoming Vice President in 1976.
 Eager to excel in the field of turf development, Mr. Lindau assumed the responsibility such as estimating, bidding and project management for Hermann Lindau & Son, Inc. Developing a high degree of quality grading and turf installation from the years of experience working with his father’s leadership.
 The firm excelled with projects on Long Islands high end homes, sport field development for educational facilities, municipalities, golf course installations and parks including, Silver Lake Park - Staten Island, Wantagh Park, Cantiaque Park, Ostsego Park and Bethpage Black Course.
+Additionally, performing turfgrass and seed installation for a numer of prestigious, well known landscape design firms projects.
 At one time, every monthly edition of a local Long Island Home Magazine included a project that had turf installed by Mr. Lindau's firm.